arsh7023/online-whatif/INSTALL.md

 	sudo chmod go-rwx /etc/ssl/private/aurin.key
 	sudo vim /etc/apache2/sites-enabled/default-ssl # update the SSLCertificateFile, SSLCertificateKeyFile and SSLCertificateChainFile entries to point to the new files sudo service apache2 restart

+### A note on Tomcat and Self Signed Certificates

+XXX Write this section

 ### Configure Tomcat